Jins Baskar

 Jins Baskar is an Indian actor and model.
 He made his debut in the 2011 Malayalam film Swapna Sanchari directed by Kamal.

 Early life

-Jins was born in Kannur, Kerala, India as the second son of his parents and grew up in Wayanad.
+Jinsbaskar was born in Kannur, Kerala, India as the second son of his parents and grew up in Wayanad.
 He is an alumnus of Mar Athanasius College of Engineering where he graduated in Computer Science and Engineering.
 He was employed in Tata Consultancy Services in Chennai, in the IT field and moved to Kochi to pursue his acting ambitions.